enkidevs/curriculum/react/introduction/introduction-to-hooks/what-are-hooks.md

 }
 ```

 What the above component does is count the number of online friends and handle their status.
 Notice how the `componentDidMount()` and `componentWillUnmount()` methods contain unrelated logic.
-Now, if we would've used functional components, the code would've looked something like this:
+Now, if we would've used function components, the code would've looked something like this:

 ```jsx
 function FriendStatus() {